elsa-workflows/elsa-website/docs/quickstarts/quickstarts-aspnetcore-server-dashboard-and-api-endpoints.md

 ---
 id: quickstarts-aspnetcore-server-dashboard-and-api-endpoints
-title: ASP.NET Core Host with Elsa Dashboard + Elsa Server API Endpoints
+title: ASP.NET Core Server with Elsa Dashboard + Elsa Server API Endpoints
-sidebar_label: Elsa Dashboard + Server API Endpoints
+sidebar_label: Elsa Dashboard + Server
 ---

 In this quickstart, we will take a look at a minimum ASP.NET Core application that hosts both the Elsa Dashboard component as well as the Elsa Server API endpoints.